The foundation of unified data

 • Frequency-based — the most common value across sources

-The same matching and merging principles that power MDM directly apply to CDP identity resolution — the algorithms are identical, just applied to customer profiles instead of master records.
+The same matching and merging principles that power MDM directly apply to governed identity resolution — the algorithms are identical, just applied to different master-record boundaries.

 Read the full article on Medium.